leoosalles/scrimba-react-chef-claude/README.md

 # 👨‍🍳 Chef Claude: AI-Powered Recipe Generator

 **Chef Claude** is a React-based web application that allows users to input a list of ingredients they have on hand and receive AI-generated recipe suggestion.
-The project integrates a **Node.js + Express backend** with the **Hugging Face Inference API**, leveraging the `Mixtral-8x7B-Instruct` model to generate creative recipe outputs in raw Markdown format.
+The project integrates a serverless backend with the **Hugging Face Inference API**, leveraging the `Mixtral-8x7B-Instruct` model to generate creative recipe outputs in raw Markdown format.

 On the frontend, built with **React and Vite**, users can: